-Please email me if you know of a solid charitable not-for-profit that would like to hear me talk about successful and unsuccessful modernism in Paris, including the Mayor and City Council's plans to blight the skyline of Paris. what we can do to prevent this damage to the beauty of Paris. -- MCG
+Please email me if you know of a solid charitable not-for-profit that would like to hear me talk about successful and unsuccessful modernism in Paris, including the Mayor and City Council's plans to build skyscrapers.

+what we can do to prevent damage to the beauty of Paris. -- MCG

-Readers of The Nation, The Weekly Standard, Planetizen.com, The International Herald Tribune and other national and international publications know Mary Campbell Gallagher not only as an authority and consultant on the bar examination but as an advocate for the urbanism and architectural traditions of Paris and an opponent of plans to build towers inside Paris.
+Mary Campbell Gallagher Readers of The Nation, The Weekly Standard, Planetizen.com, The International Herald Tribune and other national and international publications know Mary Campbell Gallagher not only as an authority and consultant on the bar examination but as an advocate for the urbanism and architectural traditions of Paris.
 Among her recent publications are "Who Will Save the Skyline of Paris?" in Planetizen.com, "Can Parisians Defeat the Towers?" in BonjourParis.com., and "Peril to the Skyline of Paris" in Traditional Building Magazine.
 The architectural preservationist organization SOS Paris invited her to address its annual meeting, March 22, 2011, in Paris.
 Next, she organized the joint visit of SOS Paris and the board of the Council for European Urbanism (CEU) to the tower sites in Paris in October, 2011, which resulted in a CEU white paper on the towers.
 The columnist David Brussat, in his blog and Providence Journal column for March 29, 2012, applauded the CEU white paper, the work of Mary Campbell Gallagher, and the campaign of SOS Paris against towers inside Paris.
 "France Must Heed the Cry of SOS Paris." http://tinyurl.com/BrussatCEUwhitepaper

 Born and raised in Chicago and trained as a lawyer at Harvard, Dr. Gallagher is a professional speaker, the owner of a business, BarWrite® and BarWrite Press, that offers Continuing Legal Education classes and prepares candidates for the bar exam, and a writer dedicated to the prosperity of New York City's economy and to the preservation of Parisian urbanism.